Subjective tropes in Graceling:

-Ho Yay: Raffin and Bann.
-According to Word of God, their canocity is her most frequently asked question.
+- Ho Yay: Raffin and Bann.
+According to Word of God, about their relationship is her most frequently asked question.

-Real Women Never Wear Dresses: Katsa hates wearing dresses.
+- Real Women Don't Wear Dresses: Katsa hates wearing dresses.
 Or anything feminine, really.
 Which leads to Broken Base: Refreshing subversion of feminine stereotypes, or novelized hatred of all things effeminate?

 Subjective tropes in Fire:

-Real Women Never Wear Dresses: In direct contrast to Katsa, Fire subverts this.
+- Real Women Don't Wear Dresses: In direct contrast to Katsa, Fire subverts this.
 She's a musician, desperately wants children, does indeed wear dresses, and is mentioned to like flowers and flower arranging.
 And she's not much of an Action Girl either, although she tries.
 However, she's hardly a wimp.

 - What an Idiot: Brocker?
 You shouldn't have shacked up with your mad king's wife, okay?